m5r/awesome-remix/README.md

 - [remix-etag](https://github.com/donavon/remix-etag) - Makes adding an ETag header to a response easy
 - [remix-domains](https://github.com/SeasonedSoftware/remix-domains/) - Decouple your business logic from your Remix actions and loaders.
 With first-class type inference from end to end.

+## Stacks

+- [blues-stack](https://github.com/remix-run/blues-stack) - The Blues Stack: Deployed to the edge (distributed) with a long-running Node.js server and PostgreSQL database.
+Intended for large and fast production-grade applications serving millions of users.
+- [indie-stack](https://github.com/remix-run/indie-stack) - The Indie Stack: Deployed to a long-running Node.js server with a persistent SQLite database.
+This stack is great for websites with dynamic data that you control (blogs, marketing, content sites).
+It's also a perfect, low-complexity bootstrap for MVPs, prototypes, and proof-of-concepts that can later be updated to the Blues stack easily.
+- [grunge-stack](https://github.com/remix-run/grunge-stack) - The Grunge Stack: Deployed to a serverless function running Node.js with DynamoDB for persistence.
+Intended for folks who want to deploy a production-grade application on AWS infrastructure serving millions of users.
+- [speed-metal-stack](https://github.com/Girish21/speed-metal-stack) - The Remix Blog Stack for deploying to Fly with MDX, SQLite, testing, linting, formatting, etc.
+- [remix-worker-template](https://github.com/edmundhung/remix-worker-template) - All-in-one Remix Cloudflare worker template with tailwindcss, cypress, eslint and prettier
+- [remix-edgedb](https://github.com/edgedb/remix) - Remix ft.
+EdgeDB, Tailwind, Fly, and cookie-based authorization
+- [kpop-stack](https://github.com/netlify-templates/kpop-stack) - Create a Remix app with Netlify, Tailwind, TypeScript and more!
+- [supa-fly-stack](https://github.com/rphlmr/supa-fly-stack) - The Remix Stack for deploying to Fly with Supabase, authentication, testing, linting, formatting, etc.
+- [rockspec-stack](https://github.com/ShafSpecs/rockspec-stack) - A fully configurable & customizable Remix PWA stack.
+- [dnb-stack](https://github.com/robipop22/dnb-stack) - The Remix Stack for deploying to Vercel with testing, linting, formatting, structure and mock for 3rd party API integration.
+- [azure-remix-stack](https://github.com/aaronpowell/azure-remix-stack) - A remix stack template for running a remix app on Azure
+- [remix-chop-suey-stack](https://github.com/jkcorrea/remix-chop-suey-stack) - Remix+EdgeDB+Tailwind+Fly.io=🖤

 ## Templates

 - [remix-azure-template](https://github.com/danielgary/remix-azure-template) - Remix app deployed to Azure Functions